Frequently asked questions

 Forms should be submitted through myCornellHealth in "Medical Clearances."
 Specific instructions are provided with each form.

-How can I confirm receipt of my forms and/or compliance status?
+How can I confirm my immunization compliance status?

-When you submit each form through myCornellHealth, the status for that item will change to "Compliant."
-Note that this does not mean that your information has been reviewed and approved by Cornell Health staff.
+- When you submit a form through myCornellHealth, the status for that item may change to "Compliant."
+This does not mean that your information has been reviewed and approved by Cornell Health staff.

-If your materials are found not to be in compliance, we will send an email to your Cornell address directing you to log in to myCornellHealth to retrieve a secure message about what’s is missing from your form and/or documentation.
+If your materials are found not to be in compliance, we will send an email to your Cornell address directing you to log in to myCornellHealth to view a secure message about what’s is missing from your information and/or documentation.

 What do I do if I receive a message from Cornell Health telling me my health information does not meet Cornell's requirements?